 But, give pupils and students a voice, let them be heard, listened to and enable them to develop their own strategies in conjunction with the school leaders and they will be more committed to the process and more motivated to try new ways of doing things, instead of perhaps feeling like they’re being used as ‘guinea pigs’ by authoritarian adults.

-Building in processes which involves pupils and students in discussion sand decision-making improves the wellbeing of young people as they feel more valued and part of their school community, fosters their sense of belonging and builds positive relationships between students and staff.
+Building in processes which involve pupils and students in discussion and decision-making improves the wellbeing of young people as they feel more valued and part of their school community: this fosters their sense of belonging and builds positive relationships between students and staff.

 In a 2017 study(2), in a state funded school in Australia, a group of 10 students from years 9 to 11 were chosen to carry out participatory action research (PAR) in positive education within their school.
 The students participated in a workshop where they were trained on positive education and conducted research activities to find out more about the barriers to wellbeing within their school.
 The students interviewed parents, teachers and other students in order to capture views of the whole school community.
 Barriers to wellbeing included students ’lack of belief in their own abilities, not understanding schoolwork, family conflict, not enough sleep, bullying, not having enough support, work overload, and poor health among others.